• Skip to primary navigation

 lemon shrimp risotto

-If you want to fully immerse yourself in the Italian atmosphere and enjoy the full taste of this risotto, serve it with a glass of good white wine, or even better Rosé wine – it will perfectly balance the taste and make your lunch or dinner unique.
+This lemon shrimp risotto is a complete meal in itself.
+If you want to fully immerse yourself in the Italian atmosphere and enjoy this dish to the fullest, serve it with a glass of chilled white wine.

 Tried this recipe?
 Please leave a comment with Star Ratings ⭐️⭐️⭐️⭐️⭐️ below.
 I will really appreciate it.